Why Saturday?

 "Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath day of the Lord your God . . . " Ex.
 20:8-9

-Adventists observe the Sabbath in a variety of ways.
-We refrain from unnecessary work and the distractions of media and commerce.
-Participation in Saturday morning Bible studies and worship services attends us to God and God’s work in the world.
-We celebrate life as the creation of God by enjoying time with friends and family and taking in the beauty of the natural world.
-And we focus on serving our neighbors, rehearsing practices that will shape the way we live the other six days.
-Most importantly, Sabbath offers the gift of peace.
-We are reminded in resting that God has made peace with humanity through the Jesus Christ; and that peace extends to all our brothers and sisters in the human family.
-The divine gift of our reconciliation with a God who never stops loving us makes our reconciliation with one another possible as well.
-In a world so often filled with anxiety and division, the Sabbath affords us the opportunity to rest in the peace of God.
+Most importantly, the Sabbath offers the gift of peace.
+In resting, we are reminded that God has made peace with humanity through Jesus Christ, and that peace extends to all our brothers and sisters in the human family.
+The divine gift of our reconciliation with a God who never stops loving us also makes our reconciliation with one another possible.
+In a world filled with anxiety and division, the Sabbath allows us to rest in the peace of God.